Kreayshawn: Career

 In 2013 "Left Ey3" was included on the soundtrack of The Heat, starring Melissa McCarthy and Sandra Bullock, directed by Paul Feig.

 On one of her YouTube videos, Kreayshawn stated that she is working on an EP.
 On February 15, 2014, Kreayshawn vlogged herself at the shoot for her new line of jewelry, along with appearing in a new music video with Bukkweatbill for their song "Pipe Down".
 Kreayshawn announced in a vlog released on February 22, 2014, that she has recorded several songs that might be on her upcoming EP.
 She also announced that she had an interest in getting a production crew together and to start directing again along with making a reel.
 In the same vlog, she also said that she had been unsigned from her label after she had had her first child.

 On July 24, 2014, Kreayshawn released a collection of chokers called "Hella Cute".
 Kreayshawn has been the creative director of OK 1984 since releasing her first collection.

 She also released a new song, "Pizza Song".
 When responding to a fan on Twitter, Kreayshawn stated that she was working on music and hoped to have something out by the end of 2014.

 On October 22, 2014, Kreayshawn announced on her Facebook page that she had created a podcast, Lost in Thot.
 It features Kreayshawn and Chippy Nonstop.
 Lost in Thot was released on SoundCloud and Stitcher until Chippy was deported to Canada.

 The RIAA certified "Gucci Gucci" platinum on October 27, 2023.

 Artistry

 Influences

 Kreayshawn has stated that the biggest influences on her rapping style are the Spice Girls and Missy Elliott.
-Kreayshawn states that Missy Elliot is her strongest influence because "she's always been stylish, and she's always kept her own thing going."
+Kreayshawn states that Missy Elliott is her strongest influence because "she's always been stylish, and she's always kept her own thing going."
 In an interview for M.I.S.S., Kreayshawn stated that there were several musicians she was a major fan of, some include Waka Flocka Flame, Kool Keith, and Aaliyah.